aetherjs/solid-js/README.md

 > 📘 A module should be responsible for only one actor.
 As a consequence, it has only one reason to change.

+Example of single responsibility refactoring can be found in [todolist.js](src/todolist.js).

 ### Open closed principle

 > 📘 Modules should be open for extension but closed for modification.